How are students certified as having a disability?

 Office of Academic Support and Disability Services

 When there are serious concerns about a student’s lack of progress, or about the student’s behavior or well-being, faculty should be in touch with the Juilliard Assessment and Care Team (A.C.T.).
-Contact the Dean of Student Affairs at Ext.
-7447 for more information.
+Contact the Dean of Student Development at ext.
+7315 for more information.

 - Academic accommodations for students with disabilities